-Known vulnerabilities should be mitigated in the design of the device.
+A device should be designed to eliminate or mitigate known vulnerabilities.
 For marketed devices, if comprehensive design mitigations are not possible, compensating controls should be considered.
-All devices, when any known vulnerabilities are only partially mitigated or unmitigated by the device design, they should be assessed as reasonably foreseeable risks in the risk assessment and be assessed for additional control measures or risk transfer to the user/operator, or, if necessary, the patient.
-Risk transfer, if appropriate, should only occur when all relevant risk information is known, assessed, and appropriately communicated to users and includes risks inherited from the supply chain as well as how risk transfer will be handled when the device/system reaches end of support and end of life and whether or how the user is able to take on that role (e.g., if the user may be a patient).
+For all devices, when any known vulnerabilities are only partially mitigated or unmitigated by the device design, they should be assessed as reasonably foreseeable risks in the risk assessment and be assessed for additional control measures or risk transfer to the user/operator, or, if necessary, the patient.
+Risk transfer, if appropriate, should only occur when all relevant risk information is known, assessed, and appropriately communicated to users and includes risks inherited from the supply chain as well as how risk transfer will be handled when the device or manufacturer-controlled assets of the medical device system reaches end of support and end of life and whether or how the user is able to take on that role (e.g., if the user may be a patient).

-Specific security risk management documentation where FDA has recommendations regarding their scope and/or content are discussed in the subsections below.
-The documentation FDA recommends manufacturers provide in their premarket submissions is summarized in the Security Risk Management Documentation below (Section V.A.4).
+To document the security risk management activities for a medical device system, FDA recommends that manufacturers generate a security risk management plan and report such as that described in AAMI TIR57.
+Manufacturers should include their security risk management reports—including the outputs of their security risk management processes—in their premarket submissions to help demonstrate the safety and effectiveness of the device.
+A security risk management report, such as that described in that in AAMI TIR57, should be sufficient to support the security risk management process aspect of demonstrating a reasonable assurance of safety and effectiveness.
+Such report should include the documentation elements for the system threat modeling, cybersecurity risk assessment, Software Bill of Materials (SBOM), component support information, vulnerability assessments, and unresolved anomaly assessment(s) described in the sections below.
+In the subsections below, we discuss FDA’s recommendations regarding the scope and/or content of specific security risk management documentation elements.

+In addition to containing the documentation elements listed above, the security risk management report should:

+Summarize the risk evaluation methods and processes,

+Detail the residual risk conclusion from the security risk assessment,

+Detail the risk mitigation activities undertaken as part of a manufacturer’s risk management processes, and

+Provide traceability between the threat model, cybersecurity risk assessment, SBOM, and testing documentation as discussed later in this guidance as well as other relevant cybersecurity risk management doc

 1. Threat Modeling

-Threat modeling includes a process for identifying security objectives, risks, and vulnerabilities across the system, and then defining countermeasures to prevent, or mitigate the effects of, threats to the system throughout its lifecycle.
+Threat modeling includes a process for identifying security objectives, risks, and vulnerabilities across the medical device system, and then defining countermeasures to prevent, mitigate, monitor, or respond to the effects of threats to the medical device system throughout its lifecycle.
 It is foundational for optimizing system, product, network, application, and connection security when applied appropriately and comprehensively.

-With respect to security risk management, and in order to identify appropriate security risks and controls for the system, FDA recommends that threat modeling be performed to inform and support the risk analysis activities.
-As part of the risk assessment, FDA recommends threat modeling be performed throughout the design process and be inclusive of all system elements.
+With respect to security risk management, and in order to identify appropriate security risks and controls for the medical device system, FDA recommends that threat modeling be performed to inform and support the risk analysis activities.
+As part of the risk assessment, FDA recommends threat modeling be performed throughout the design process and be inclusive of all medical device system elements.

 The threat model should:

-Identify system risks and mitigations as well as inform the pre- and post-mitigation risks considered as part of the security risk assessment;
+Identify medical device system risks and mitigations as well as inform the pre- and post-mitigation risks considered as part of the cybersecurity risk assessment;

-State any assumptions about the system or environment of use (e.g. hospital networks are inherently hostile, therefore manufacturers are recommended to assume that an adversary controls the network with the ability to alter, drop, and replay packets);
+State any assumptions about the medical device system or environment of use (g., hospital networks are inherently hostile, therefore manufacturers are recommended to assume that an adversary controls the network with the ability to alter, drop, and replay packets); and